 The second most populated town on the island, Sant Antonio de Portmany (also known as Sant Antoni or San Antonio) is the main hub of leisure and entertainment that Ibiza is well known for.
 For second home buyers, San Antonio de Portmany property is appealing for many reasons.
 Especially attractive are residential areas in San Antonio Bay in the south, while in the north part with the beautiful promenade extends all along the way to the centre of the town.

 San Antonio de Portmany property insights

 San Antonio de Portmany property market offers many of villas and penthouses boasting fantastic sunsets and stunning views of the Bay and the harbour.
-There is a premium value of 25% for apartments and around 130% for houses with a privileged sea view position.
+There is a premium value for houses and apartments with a privileged sea view position.

 Sale price distribution in Sant Antoni de Portmany

 Sale price per sq.m. for each property price in Sant Antoni de Portmany

 The inhabitants used to live from farming and fishing, following ancient traditions.
 During the 1980s the town has undergone a tourism boom as large numbers of visitors flocked to this sunny destination.
 Today, this former fishing village is popular among European holidaymakers offering an array of services.
 It is mostly visited by British holidaymakers, as well as German, Italian, Dutch and Scandinavian internationals.

 Whether you’re in search of a quiet spot to enjoy the sunset in a romantic ambience or a bustling show with live music and dancing, you’ll discover many choices at the town’s promenade, the harbour area and in the small side streets.